ProfessionalCSharp/ProfessionalCSharp6/README.md

 # ProfessionalCSharp6
 Code samples for the Wrox book Professional C# 6

-The CSharp7 branch is used to make code updates for C# 7 using Visual Studioo "15".
+The CSharp7 branch is used to make code updates for C# 7 using Visual Studio "15".

 Samples are updated to .NET 5 Core RC.
 To compile and run the samples you need:
 * Visual Studio 2015